 April Messer of Domtar left a comment apologising to the design community, and said that the contest will be retracted.
 Full comment.

 Speaking of spec advocates, you can now, unfortunately, count Jacob Gube’s highly-trafficked web design blog Six Revisions in that bracket, after the publishing of this anchor-text-stuffed advertisement where (no doubt anticipating a negative response) “comments that do not follow the instructions on how to participate [in the contest] may be removed.”
-I like Jacob, but I think he made a mistake.
+I think Jacob made a mistake.

 For those new to these parts, I recommend reading why AIGA believes that design competitions will not result in the kind of work a client deserves.